SilverPhoenix99/roglew/README.md

 roglew
 ======

-Ruby OpenGL and Extensions Wrapper
+Raw Glue - the Ruby OpenGL and Extensions Wrapper